top of page

 Wargames

-In this episode, Carl, Christine, and Natalie engage in a comprehensive discussion with Hugh White about the implications of China's growing nuclear capabilities and the shifting strategic landscape in the Asia-Pacific region.
-They explore Australia's position in this changing world, the dynamics of US-China military competition, and the lessons learned from the Cold War regarding nuclear deterrence.
+In this episode, Carl, Christine, and Natalie with Hugh White the impact of China's expanding nuclear capabilities on the Asia-Pacific region.
+They examine Australia's role, US-China military competition, and Cold War lessons on nuclear deterrence.

 Hugh White

-In this episode of the Defence Connect Podcast, host Steve Kuper is joined by Natalie Treloar, Dr Carl Rhodes and Christine Leah, PhD, of the National Institute for Deterrence Studies.
-The group discuss a range of topics, including: The evolution of deterrence theory throughout the Cold War and in the post-Cold War world as we face an era of great power competition.
-Australia’s history of using deterrence-focused platforms without a coherent strategy of deterrence despite the plans outlined in the Defence Strategic Review and National Defence Strategy.
-The future of Australia’s deterrence capabilities and how to expand the public understanding of deterrence as a “whole-of-nation” effort with benefits for all Australians.
+In this Defence Connect Podcast episode, host Steve Kuper speaks with Natalie Treloar, Dr. Carl Rhodes, and Christine Leah, PhD, from the National Institute for Deterrence Studies.
+They discuss the evolution of deterrence theory during and after the Cold War, Australia's history of using deterr platforms without a clear strategy, and the future of Australia's deterrence capabilities as a collective effort that benefits all Australians.

 Defence Connect Podcast Deterrence Down Under

-Dr. Peter Layton joins Carl, Christine, and Natalie to discuss Australia's National Defense Strategy and the concept of deterrence within an alliance.
-The strategy emphasizes conventional deterrence and working with the US and key partners to maintain a favorable regional strategic balance and explores the challenges of building a force to contribute to an alliance versus deterring independently, the role of offense and defence in the modern era, and the concept of integrated deterrence.
+Dr. Peter Layton joins Carl, Christine, and Natalie to discuss Australia's National Defense Strategy, focusing on conventional deterrence within.
+The strategy prioritizes collaboration with the US and partners for regional stability while examining the challenges of building forces for alliance contributions versus independent deterrence, as well as the roles of offense and defense today.

 Integrated Deterrence B-52